storybookjs/frontpage/src/content/recipes/tailwindcss.md

 <div class="aside aside__no-top">

-This recipe assumes that you have a React app using Tailwindcss and have just set up Storybook >=6.0 using the [getting started guide](/docs/react/get-started/install).
+This recipe assumes that you have a React app using Tailwind CSS and have just set up Storybook >=6.0 using the [getting started guide](/docs/react/get-started/install).
 Don’t have this?
 Follow Tailwind's [setup instructions](https://tailwindcss.com/docs/installation) then run:

 ```shell
 # Add Storybook: